Harvey Weinstein sex scandal: Detailing the allegations

 While in a hotel suite with Weinstein in 1996, French actress Judith Godrèche turned down his alleged request for a massage, the Times reported.
 She claimed Weinstein later tried "pressing against me and pulling off my sweater."
 She left the room.

-Actress Dawn Dunning claims Weinstein offered her contracts for his next three movies as long as she would have three-way sex with him, according to the Times report.
-She refused and took off.
+Actress Dawn Dunning claims that Weinstein offered her contracts for his next three movies as long as she would have three-way sex with him, according to the Times report.
+She took off.

 “Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein," Hofmeister told the Times in a statement.
 "Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances.
 He will not be available for further comments, as he is taking the time to focus on his family, on getting counseling and rebuilding his life.”